Driving In Greece – Driving Laws And Road Rules 2025

 View of Athens

 In order to hire a car in Greece you will need to have a valid driver’s license, obtained at least a year ago.
-You will also need to be over 21 years old, or 25 for some types of cars.
+You will also need to be over 21 years old, or maybe older, depending on the company’s insurance policy.

-Some companies might also have an upper age limit, so you should check it out before you proceed.
+Some companies might also have an upper age limit, so you should check it out before you proceed to booking a vehicle.

 In general, we suggest that you read each company’s policy very carefully before renting a car in Greece, including the fine print.

 All major companies accept credit cards, and they will usually require one to secure your booking.
-Depending on the company, the company might keep a certain amount from your card, and return it when you bring the car back.
+Depending on the company, the company might keep a certain amount from your card, and return it when you return the car.

 Car rental options in Greece

 All in all, choose a model that you feel comfortable driving.
-Always remember that a bigger car will difficult to navigate around the narrow island roads – more on this below.
+Always remember that a bigger car is more difficult to navigate around the narrow island roads – more on this below.

 Rent an ATV / quad on the Greek islands

-Apart from regular cars, you will typically find options like 4WDs, ATVs / quads and various types of scooters.
+Apart from regular cars, you will typically find options like 4WDs, ATVs / quads and various types of scooters and motorbikes.
 Quads are popular, but take your time to get used to them.

 If you are planning to drive on dirt roads, make sure you rent an appropriate vehicle, like a 4WD.
 Otherwise, if you run into trouble, the insurance will be void and you will be charged.